LuisR580/Ubuntu-vm-set-up/README.md

 After moving it here open up VMWare Workstation and instead of selecting a pre-existing VM or creating a new one select <b>Open a Virtual Machine<b> and go to the location you previously placed the UAV_Autonomy_20 Virtual Machine.

+NOTE: if your computer does not have as much RAM and or cores in the CPU you may want to limit those in the settings similarly to how you may have before.

 It may ask you if you moved or copied the virtual machine and if so select <b>I copied it<b>

 After this wait a short while as it loads for the first time on your computer.

+After finishing setting up you should end up in the Ubuntu homescreen. please make sure to ignore and or remove any requests to update the virtual machine or Ubuntu.

+The first thing we can do here is open Qground control and make sure it is working.
+You can do this by double-clicking the Qgroundcontrol.AppImaghe file on the home screen.
+If it gives you a black screen with some lines of commands to enter into the terminal open a terminal using:

+<pre>CTRL-ALT-T<pre>